FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 Implementations should throw an exception in these cases:

   - Operands are of incompatible datatypes.
-For example, a relational operator is asked to compare a Price value to a UTCTimestamp.
+For example, a relational operator is asked to compare a price value to a UTC timestamp.

   - A variable or message element referenced by an expression does not exist.